lh3/cgranges/README.md

 and [bedcov-itree](test/bedcov-itree.cpp) have similar object structures, but the latter uses a more standard implementation of [centered interval trees][citree].
-The comparison between them shows the effect of the core interval tree algorithms. [bedcov-qs](test/bedcov-qs.py) is probably the only implementation here that builds the interval tree dynamically.
+The comparison between them shows the effect of the core interval tree algorithms. [bedcov-cr.py](test/bedcov-cr.py) uses much less memory in comparison to other python implementations, but it is not faster.
+Cython imposes significant overhead. [bedcov-qs](test/bedcov-qs.py) is probably the only implementation here that builds the interval tree dynamically.
 This slows down indexing at a cost. [bedcov-ncls](test/bedcov-ncls.py) is the only one based nest containment lists.
 Bedtools is designed for a variety of other tasks and